 From Albuquerque, NM, take I-40 East for 13 miles to exit 175 for NM-337/NM-333 toward Tijeras.
 Continue onto NM-337 South for 29 miles.
 Turn right onto NM-55 South and continue for 12 miles.
-Turn onto Co Road B066 and continue for 9 miles up to Capilla Peak (follow the signs to Capilla Peak Campground).
-The trailhead to reach the observation area can be seen on the west side of the road when you get to Capilla Peak.
+In the small town of Manzano, take Co.
+Ro.
+BO67 west towards the mountains.
+When the road forks, take the dirt road to the right for 9 miles to Capilla Peak.
+The signed trail to the HawkWatch site is on the left just before reaching the Capilla Peak Campground.
 You can park on the side of the road near the trailhead sign, and take the 0.7 mile hike to obs.
 This is a moderate trail with few rocky section and little, rolling elevation gain.

 Bird Field Guide (we have Jerry Liguori’s raptor guide books available at our store)